LiamLombard/on-education/manuscript.md

 These are some words I wrote about the subject.
 It took me about half an hour, but my ideas have been kicking around for a while now.
+You'll note there are no citations or references in this post, this is purely a work of opinion from someone fresh from the system they deem broken.
+People will disagree as they may, but this is something I felt needs to be voiced.
-I could go on and talk at length about exactly what we should do to these ends but I'll leave those opinions unvoiced to allow the reader to think about it without my ideas infecting your thought process.
+I could go on and write at length about exactly what we should do to these ends, and I probably will in time.
+For now I'll leave those opinions unvoiced to allow the reader to think about it without my ideas infecting your thought process.
 And I also ask the question to you, maybe I am wrong, there may be a flaw in my logic, I've considered many counterpoints to my argument so far, and still believe in the general idea I've posed.
 I welcome more discussion as well, as this idea has merit and I alone cannot make this happen.